petro-rudenko/SparkRDMA/README.md

-# SparkRDMA ShuffleManager Plugin
+# SparkUCX ShuffleManager Plugin
-SparkRDMA is a high performance ShuffleManager plugin for Apache Spark that uses RDMA (instead of TCP) when performing Shuffle data transfers in Spark jobs.
+SparkUCX is a high performance ShuffleManager plugin for Apache Spark that uses RDMA and other hight performance transport, supported by [UCX](https://github.com/openucx/ucx#supported-transports) when performing Shuffle data transfers in Spark jobs.

 This open-source project is developed, maintained and supported by [Mellanox Technologies](http://www.mellanox.com).